cert-orangecyberdefense/datalake-hunter/README.md

 - `--no-header` : Remove the header from the CSV file.
 - `-r` | `--rate` : Rate of false positive.
 Can be between 0.0 and 1.0.
 The lower the rate the bigger the bloom filter will be. `--save` needs to be set to save the bloom filter. [default: 0.00001]
 - `--save` : Enable saving bloom filters created from the query hashes.
+- `-t` | `--treat-hashes-like` : Specifies which atom type should hashes be interpreted as.
+Default is file, see Datalake API documentation for possible values

 ## Lookup Command